 “How long will it take me to heal this?
 Is there hope for me to get relief from this anxiety?”
-I’ve heard many clients ask these questions.
-I’ve asked them myself.
+I’ve heard many sensitive clients—including myself ask these questions.

 When you hear yourself ask these questions, be alert.
 You have just bumped into the central paradox of healing work.